 With the pandemic’s rapid spread into developing countries, the World Bank Group is working hard to deliver support to clients.
-Since the start of the COVID-19 crisis, the Bank Group has committed over $157 billion to fight the impacts of the pandemic.
-Provided from April 2020 to June 2021, it includes over $50 billion of IDA resources on grant and highly concessional terms.
+From April 2020 to March 2021, the Bank Group committed over $200 billion, an unprecedented level of financial support, to public and private sector clients to fight the impacts of the pandemic.
 Our support is tailored to the health, economic, and social shocks that countries are facing.

 The World Bank is making $20 billion available to help developing countries finance the purchase and distribution of COVID-19 vaccines.
 In addition, the Bank has partnered with COVAX on a new financing mechanism that will let COVAX make advance purchases – beyond the fully subsidized doses they are receiving from donors – to help speed up the vaccine supply.

 We are also partnering with the Africa Union to provide desperately needed vaccines: our support to the Africa Vaccine Acquisition Task Team (AVATT) initiative will help countries purchase and deploy vaccines for up to 400 million people.

 IFC is providing $4 billion through its Global Health Platform to increase the supply and local production of vaccines and personal protective equipment in developing countries.
 IFC is supporting COVID-19 vaccine manufacturing in low- and middle-income countries, especially in Africa.
 It has partnered with French, German, and U.S. development finance institutions on a €600 million investment in South Africa’s Aspen Pharmacare, which is playing a major role producing COVID-19 treatments, therapies, and vaccines on the African continent.